codepo8/developer-advocacy-handbook/create-slide-decks.md

 about the [Swedish Chef from the Muppet Show (here in my favourite sketch of all time -- \"Chocolate Moose\")](http://www.youtube.com/watch?v=CAsYwW7pt7o).
-Nobody got it as the chef is not called Swedish in the Swedish version of the show.
-I also added a \"have a break, have a Kit-Kat\" joke in there, and this was another ad only aired in the UK (I only knew it from \"world\'s funniest TV ads\" on German TV).
+Nobody got it as the chef is obviously not called Swedish in the Swedish version of the show.
+I also added a \"have a break, have a Kit-Kat\" joke in there, and this was another ad only aired in the UK.
+I only knew it from \"world\'s funniest TV ads\" on German TV.
+Either reference landed like a lead balloon and didn't add to the talk at all.

 As stated at the beginning, a lot of the tips here are for creating presentations for developer crowds.
-If you speak mostly to designers or management, other tactics have to be applied.
+If you speak mostly to designers, PMs or management, other tactics have to be applied.
 All in all it is a good idea to question the classic way of presenting and slide design though.